Anxious Attachment and Codependency: Are You Worried About Being “Needy”?

 - Being angry or jealous if their plans don't include you

 Love is a wonderful thing.
-Loving in a needy way?
+Loving in a codependent way?
 Not so much.
-In fact, needy love is mentally unhealthy.
-It keeps you from growing as a person.
-You don't have to continue on this destructive path, though.
-You can stop being needy, opening up the possibility of being in a healthy, loving relationship.
+In fact, this form of love is mentally unhealthy and can keep you from growing as a person.
+You don't have to continue down this destructive path, however.
+You can stop being codependent and open up the possibility of being in a healthy, loving relationship.

-The first thing you need to do is to work on your self-esteem.
-When you feel good about yourself, you don't have such a monumental need for someone else to build you up with praise or attention.
+The first step is to build your self-esteem.
+When you feel good about yourself, you don't have such a strong need for someone else to build you up with praise or attention.

-One way to build your self-esteem is to think of the good things about you and focus on those things.
+One way to build your self-esteem is to think of positive things about yourself and focus on those things.
 As you learn to accept yourself better, you can begin to make changes that matter to you.

-Negative self-talk can keep you feeling bad about yourself even when you do something that would impress others.
-Identify where you learned this negative self-talk.
+Negative self-talk can keep you feeling bad about yourself even when you do something to impress others.
 A therapist can teach you techniques for changing those thoughts and the feelings that go with them.

 Work On Your Social Network

-Reach out to your family and friends.
-Spend time with them.
-Do fun activities with them, have long conversations with them, or work together on a community project.
+Reach out to your family and friends and aim to spend more quality time with them.
+Do fun activities together, have long conversations, maybe even work together on a community project.
 By spending quality time with other people, you become less desperate to get love from your significant other.

-Being too needy often comes from depending on someone else to make you happy.
-That puts both of you in a terrible position.
+Being codependent often comes from needing someone else to make you happy.
+That puts both of you in an uncomfortable position.
 They have to figure out what it will take to do that, and you have to wait and hope they manage it.
-The pressure in the relationship can be incredible.
+The pressure that this causes can be detrimental to both of you.

 Develop Your Independence

 Want to be codependent?
 Probably not.
 If you want to have a healthy, happy love relationship, you need to become more independent.
 Learning to be assertive can help you stand up for yourself better without hurting others unnecessarily.
-You can ask for your partner's opinions on your individual decisions but remember that they're yours to make.
-Become independent enough that you can get what you need for yourself.
+You can ask your partner's opinions on your individual decisions but remember that they're yours to make.
+Strive to become independent enough to get what you need for yourself.

 People in a healthy relationship are usually interdependent.
 This means that they work together to meet both their needs.
-Yet, they each have their own individual identity.
-They each take care of many of their own needs.
+At the same time, they each have their identity.
 They remain comfortable taking care of their own needs when the other person isn't available or lets them down.